MPhil in Biodiversity, Conservation and Management

 About the course

-The MPhil in Biodiversity, Conservation and Management aims to provide a critical and conceptually sophisticated understanding of biodiversity science and the socio-economic, political, cultural and institutional environments within which management and policy decisions are made.
-The second year is devoted to researching and writing a thesis of 30,000 words.
+The MPhil in Biodiversity, Conservation and Management aims to provide a critical and conceptually sophisticated understanding of biodiversity science and the socio-economic, political, cultural and institutional contexts within which management and policy decisions are made.

 The MPhil is a two year course.
-In the first year, you will take the coursework associated with the MSc in Biodiversity Conservation and Management.
-The course design is informed by the recognition that biodiversity conservation, as a domain of science and policy, needs to become more contextual and multi-level in its conception.
-The course content is rooted in our established strengths in conservation biogeography, strategy and governance and in research design.
+In the first year, you will undertake the coursework associated with the MSc in Biodiversity Conservation and Management.
+The course content is rooted in our established strengths in conservation biogeography, governance and planning, in global change and in research design.
 The course design also responds to the rise of market-based conservation including engagements with enterprise and the transformative potential of new technologies.

 The specific course objectives are to develop your abilities to:

-- describe by whom and by what space and territory is produced and governed in conservation over time
+- describe by whom and by what space and territory is designated and governed for conservation over time

-- critically assess the modes through which conservation builds and extends power and describe in detail the factors that explain the emergence and performance of different governance modes
+- critically assess the modes through which conservation builds and extends power and describe in detail the factors that explain the emergence and performance of different types of governance

-- embrace the implications of new technological forces for the future of biodiversity science and management
+- evaluate the implications of emergent technologies for the future of biodiversity science and management

-- link theory, hypothesis, methods, data and field work so as to identify and develop advanced research questions and design.
+- link hypothesis, theory, methods, data and field work to identify and develop advanced research questions and design.

-Teaching takes place through lectures, seminars and workshops which provide in-depth exploration of key issues.
-The elective modules offer a tutorial-style teaching and discussion environment within smaller groups, based on a suite of contemporary research themes that reflect the specific interests of core faculty and visiting research associates.
-The teaching aim is to foster discussion and debate between academic staff and students to identify and explore theory, methods and practice in an academic space that encourages a critical dialogue.
-In the second year you will work on your thesis project with the support of a specialist supervisor.
+Alongside the core modules in the first two terms, you will choose two elective modules.
+The elective modules offer a tutorial-style teaching environment with smaller groups, based on a suite of contemporary research themes that reflect the specific interests of core faculty and visiting research associates.
+The teaching aim is to foster discussion and debate between academic staff and students.
+In the final term of the course, you will undertake an independent and original research project.

-The aim of the course is to train future leaders, managers and policy makers in biodiversity, conservation and natural resource management.
-Thus the course teaches conservation as a dynamic discipline integral to all the major areas of human concern - judicial reform, political economy, religion, spatial planning, poverty alleviation, human and institutional capacity, agriculture, and population growth, in addition to the hard science of biodiversity.
+The aim of the course is to train future leaders in biodiversity, conservation and natural resource management.
+Thus the course teaches conservation as a dynamic discipline integral to all the major areas of human concern - social and environmental governance, political economy, spatial planning, agriculture, population growth, livelihoods, human and institutional capacity, investment and markets, in addition to the hard science of biodiversity.

-Past graduates have gone on to obtain positions in a range of leading conservation and academic organisations.
-Examples include policy positions in government departments, such as the UK Department for Environment, Food and Rural Affairs (DEFRA), management positions in global conservation NGOs, such as Conservation International and WWF, environmental and conservation consultancies, and international bodies such as IUCN.
-A significant number of students use the course as a gateway to start DPhil (PhD) research.
+Past graduates have gone on to obtain positions in a range of leading conservation and academic organisations and enterprises.
+Examples include policy positions in government departments, such as the UK Department for Environment, Food and Rural Affairs (DEFRA), management positions in global conservation NGOs, such as Conservation International and WWF, technical positions in sustainability consultancies, and expert roles in international bodies such as IUCN.
+A significant number of students also use the course as a gateway to start DPhil (PhD) research.

 The department's Alumni Office helps alumni keep in touch with each other and organises alumni events.